Updated 3 days ago | GitHub

 The HTTPS protocol uses TLS to secure web communication.
 It is also called “HTTP over TLS”, or even more commonly “that little lock symbol on your browser”.
 The lock symbol is not the only clue a website is using HTTPS to communicate, the URL also begins with “https://”.
 Most web communications take place on port 80, while HTTPS traffic is sent over port 443.

-HTTPS is most widely know for and used for e-commerce and online payments, but is is quickly standard practice in many other contexts because of the privacy and data integrity advantages it offers.
+HTTPS is most widely known for and used for e-commerce and online payments, but is quickly becoming standard practice in many other contexts because of the privacy and data integrity advantages it offers.
 (See the guide on SSL and TLS for details.)
-Many services now offer "HTTPS-only" as a user-configurable preference, while others are making HTTPS automatic and mandatory.
+Many services now offer “HTTPS-only” as a user-configurable preference, while others are making HTTPS automatic and mandatory.
 Beginning in August 2014, Google Search began including HTTPS as a rank-increasing attribute in tallying website rankings.
-One survey reports that, as of June 2016, 43% of most popular websites use HTTPS.

-There has been a recent push for making HTTPS a standard feature of all websites.
-The Electronic Frontier Foundation (EFF) has launched a campaign called "HTTPS Everywhere" to advocate for encrypting all web communications with TLS.
-Another related effort called "Let's Encrypt" offers free certificates signed by certificate authority.
-In March 2016, Semantic, one of the largest issuers of certificates for HTTPS, launched an "Encryption Everywhere" program which offers free certificates.
+Over the past decade, there has been a major push for making HTTPS a standard feature of all websites.
+The Electronic Frontier Foundation (EFF) ran a campaign called “HTTPS Everywhere” to advocate for encrypting all web communications with TLS.
+The extension was sunset in January 2023 — by that point, about 90% of web page visits used HTTPS and major browsers had introduced a built-in HTTPS-only mode that serves the same purpose.
+Another related effort called “Let’s Encrypt” offers free certificates signed by a certificate authority.

 Public-Key Certificates